If you purchased your monitor within the last 5 years, there's a high chance it'll work great!

 A lot of monitors have built-in presets for brightness and contrast, like Game, Movie, Reading etc, which lock your monitor's brightness & contrast to predefined levels.
 I highly recommend you set this mode to Custom, so that DisplayBuddy can then control these values.

 Some monitors also have a DDC/CI setting: make sure this is set to enabled.
+You can find more troubleshooting steps here.

 I haven't made DisplayBuddy for Windows yet, but there are some alternatives available.